 - Volleyball: You can play using the volleyball courts at Caribbean Beach, Contemporary, Coronado Springs, Old Key West, Polynesian, Yacht & Beach, and Fort Wilderness resorts.
 Courts may be used by guests of any WDW resort.
 Equipment can be borrowed for free by Disney Vacation Club members or for a small fee by other guests.

 - Basketball: There are full-size courts at Contemporary, Old Key West, and Saratoga Springs resorts.
 Half-size courts are located at Animal Kingdom Lodge and Grand Floridian resorts.
 There are several quarter-size courts at Fort Wilderness.
 Guests of these resorts may borrow equipment free of charge.

-- Running: The formerly robust runDisney race series has been paused due to the pandemic.
-They have run virtual races, but no word yet on when in-person events might resume.
-For casual exercise, most of the WDW hotels have jogging trails around the resort, ranging from about a mile to to just over three miles.
+- Running: In addition to organized runDisney events (which require pre-registration), for casual exercise, most of the WDW hotels have jogging trails around the resort, ranging from about a mile to to just over three miles.
 Stop by the front desk of your hotel for a map.

 Are you a fan of exercise while on vacation, or is walking around the parks enough for you?
 Let us know which of these offerings is your favorite.